Retail Audit: A 10-Step Checklist for Field Teams

 - Make sure shelves are tidy, products are at eye level, and lighting is good.

-2. Pricing & Signage
+2. Pricing & signage

 - Confirm that the prices on shelves match the current promotions.